8 Strategies to Improve the Patient Financial Experience

 Your staff is the bridge between healthcare and the patient.

 Equipping them with the resources and knowledge to handle patient inquiries about healthcare payments, as well as their care, is important.
-Help your staff become more comfortable talking about financial options up front with patients.
+Help your staff become more comfortable talking about payment options up front with patients.
 This will help eliminate uncertainty and boost patient confidence during the early stages of care.

 8. Treat Patients Like Consumers